September Gardening To-Do List for Zones 9-11

 • Mulch: Apply mulch / wood-chips around the base of fruit trees.
 Keep the wood chips away from the base of the tree, because if they touch the trunk it can cause rot or bacterial issues.
 Wood chips will encourage mycorrhizal activity and strengthen the root system.

 • Avocados: Keep mulching and adding light compost around the base of avocados.
+Chop and Drop things like moringa, pigeon pea, and Mexican sunflower to create biomass at the base.

 • Chop & Drop: Time to harvest a round of moringa, legumes, and pigeon pea for chop-and-drop.
 Doing this now will ensure another harvest before winter months.